+What is a Buyers Agent?
 A Buyers Agent is a licensed real estate professional who specialise in searching, negotiating and purchasing property.
-They represent the buyers interests in a property transaction.
+A Buyers Agent represents the buyers interests in a property transaction.

 On the other side of the transaction, the selling agent has the legal and ethical responsibility to achieve the highest possible price and best terms for their clients, the vendors.
 A selling agent cannot impartially represent a buyer regardless of any rhetoric that you may hear.